iamprem/goodrive/README.md

  - [x] Upload the whole file instead of delta file on modification.
  - [x] Renaming a file in local means, DELETE and CREATE operations.
  - [x] Moving files from one folder to other inside the drive path cause deletion and re-upload of files.
+ - [x] File's with same name in Drive will be renamed by numbering.
+ - [x] Long filenames will be truncated to 255 characters.

 Unsupported Features:
 ---------------------